jjvanzon/JJs-Reference-Architecture/patterns/comments.md

 #### Shipping

-To ship the docs along with your NuGet package you can add this to your csproj file:
+To ship the docs along with your NuGet package you can add this to your `csproj` file.

 ```xml
 <GenerateDocumentationFile>True</GenerateDocumentationFile>